The Boys (TV series): Casting

-In December 2017, it was reported that Erin Moriarty had been cast in the lead role of Annie January / Starlight.
+In December 2017, it was reported that Erin Moriarty had been cast in the lead role of Annie January/Starlight.
 In January 2018, it was reported that Antony Starr, Dominique McElligott, Chace Crawford, Jessie T. Usher, and Nathan Mitchell had joined the main cast.
-In March 2018, it was reported that Laz Alonso, Jack Quaid, and Karen Fukuhara had been cast in series regular roles.
+In March 2018, it was reported that Laz Alonso, Jack Quaid, and Karen Fukuhara had been cast in series regular roles as Mother's Milk, Hughie Campbell, and the Female, respectively.
 In April 2018, it was reported that Karl Urban had been cast in the series' lead role of Billy Butcher.
 In May 2018, it was reported that Elisabeth Shue had been cast in the series regular role of Madelyn Stillwell.
 In June 2018, it was reported that Tomer Kapon had joined the main cast in the role of Frenchie.
 In August 2018, it was reported that Jennifer Esposito had been cast in the recurring role of CIA Agent Susan Raynor.
-In October 2018, it was announced during the annual New York Comic Con that Simon Pegg had been cast in the role of Hughie's father.
+In October 2018, during the annual New York Comic Con, it was announced that Simon Pegg had been cast in the role of Hughie's father.
 According to Robertson, Hughie was drawn in the comics to resemble Pegg after he saw Pegg in the sitcom Spaced (1999–2001), but Pegg thought he was too old to play the role of Hughie in the television series.

 In July 2019, alongside the renewal of the second season, it was reported that Aya Cash would be joining the series as a gender-swapped version of Stormfront, following contract negotiations that began when the second season was announced.
-The reason why Stormfront was changed was in order to make the character of Homelander feel even more hurt from having his spotlight stolen.
+The reason Stormfront was changed was to make the character of Homelander feel even more hurt from having his spotlight stolen.
 In September 2019, Claudia Doumit and Goran Višnjić were cast in recurring roles for the second season.
 A month later, Patton Oswalt was announced in an unspecified role, later revealed to be the voice of Deep's gills.

 In August 2020, it was reported that Shawn Ashmore was cast as Lamplighter for the second season.
 A week later, Jensen Ackles joined the cast for the third season as Soldier Boy.
-The character of Soldier Boy would be different from the comics as he would be portrayed as the "Homelander before Homelander", according to Kripke.
+The character of Soldier Boy would be different from the comics, as he would be portrayed as the "Homelander before Homelander", according to Kripke.
 Discussing his character on the Inside of You podcast in January 2022, Ackles described Soldier Boy as a "jackass", explaining: "He's a grandpa.
 He's from the '40s.
 He fought in World War II and he's just this curmudgeon, bigoted asshole."
 In October 2020, Doumit and Colby Minifie were promoted to series regulars for the third season.